sgl-project/sglang/docs/backend/quantization.md

 ```

 Then, you can directly use the quantized model with `SGLang`, using the following command:

 ```bash
 python3 -m sglang.launch_server \
     --model-path $PWD/Meta-Llama-3-8B-Instruct-FP8-Dynamic \
     --port 30000 --host 0.0.0.0
 ```

+Note: If the moded is quantized offline, you **do not** need to add `--quantization` argument when starting the engine.

 ## Reference